 What is breast cancer?

-Breast cancer is the disease in which cells in the breast grow out-of-control, displacing normal breast cells.
+Breast cancer is the disease in which the cells multiply at an abnormal rate and displace normal breast tissue.
 When breast cancer spreads to other parts of the body, it is called metastasized breast cancer.
 Breast cancer and its complications can affect nearly every part of the body.
 Although breast cancer predominantly occurs in women, it can also affect men.

-Apart from above four types, below are few less-common types of breast cancer:
+Apart from above signs below are few other sign and symptoms:

 A lump in the breast is almost always cancer.

 What are the different types of breast cancer?

 Breast cancer usually begins either in glands that make milk (called lobular carcinoma), or the ducts that carry it to the nipple (called ductal carcinoma).
 There are several types of breast cancer, and they are broken into two main categories: “invasive” and “noninvasive,” (in situ).
 These two categories are used to describe the most common types of breast cancer, which include: